keiji-imai/blog/content/posts/whyblog/index.md

 ## Conclusion

-I guess the tldr is that other people's documentation helped me a lot so I'm trying to pay it back a little.
+In short, other people's documentation helped me a lot so I'm trying to pay it back a little.
 If you feel the same way, consider making a blog yourself!